timunie/Ava-ApiTests/website/docs/E_Avalonia_Controls_AutoCompleteBox_Populating.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/AutoCompleteBox/AutoCompleteBox.cs" title="View the source code">View Source</a>

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_PopulatingEventArgs">PopulatingEventArgs</a>)

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler-1" target="_blank" rel="noopener noreferrer">EventHandler</a>(<a href="T_Avalonia_Controls_PopulatingEventArgs">PopulatingEventArgs</a>)If the event is canceled, by setting the PopulatingEventArgs.Cancel property to true, the AutoCompleteBox will not automatically populate the selection adapter contained in the drop-down.
+If the event is canceled, by setting the PopulatingEventArgs.Cancel property to true, the AutoCompleteBox will not automatically populate the selection adapter contained in the drop-down.
 In this case, if you want possible matches to appear, you must provide the logic for populating the selection adapter.

 ## See Also